 Are you the sole bread winner?

 In my family, I feel a lot of pressure, because I’m the sole bread winner.
 If I’m gone, then my wife and kids have only our savings to live off.
 If our savings won’t cover them for a number of years, then that’ll leave a lot of stress on them.
 I can’t emphasis enough the importance of sole bread winners having adequate life insurance.
-Do your due dilligence and figure out how much coverage your need and get it.
+Do your due diligence and figure out how much coverage your need and get it.
 Don’t only rely on your employer for your life insurance too, but make sure you get a portion of it on your own.
 This way your rate won’t go up if you get laid off and you’ll still have some coverage.

-Well, as I’ve watch my neighbors go through this untimely death, it really had me thinking about how important insurance is in a family’s financial picture.
+As I’ve watch my neighbors go through this untimely death, it really had me thinking about how important insurance is in a family’s financial picture.
 What kind of legacy are you going to leave?